 - Tags let you describe posts using one or more keywords.
 This gives you much finer control over their categorization.

 In WordPress, all blog posts must have at least one category, even if it’s just the default one, “uncategorized.”
 The category is like a folder for all the blogs on a topic.

 Optional tags let you get down to specifics and describe your post’s actual content or keywords.

 For example, if we write a fashion blog about tennis shoes, we can assign a “Fall 2017” category to group it with similar posts.
 Then, we could use specific tags relating to the content — “sneakers,” “Converse,” and “hi-tops” — to make it clear what the content of the post is.

 Social media sharing

 It makes sense to encourage sharing by providing social media buttons on each blog post.
 Visitors can click the buttons to quickly post the link to the content on their social timelines.

 Adding a social sharing plug-in on WordPress

-Most big blogging platforms like WordPress are very secure, but you can never assume that you’re 100 percent safe.
-Out of date code, or a weak password, could be a gift for a hacker looking to distribute malware via your server.
+Most big blogging platforms like WordPress are secure, but you can never assume that you’re 100 percent safe.
+Out-of-date code or a weak password could be a gift for a hacker looking to distribute malware via your server.